-KymographClear and KymographDirect were utilized for quantitative assessment of protrusion dynamics as previously described (34).
-LifeAct U373 NT and LIMK1/2 KD cells were imaged every 5 min for 3 h, and stacks were registered using StackReg via ImageJ.
+KymographClear and KymographDirect were utilized for quantitative assessment of protrusion dynamics as described previously (34).
+LifeAct U373 NT and LIMK1/2 KD cells were imaged every 5 minutes for 3 hours, and stacks were registered using StackReg via ImageJ.
 Kymographs were generated using KymographClear by using the segmented line tool through the center of the cells, starting from the trailing edge to the leading edge.
 Kymographs were manually traced and inputted into KymographDirect for quantitative analysis.
-Velocity vs time plots were generated to describe protrusion dynamics and then integrated to determine net protusion displacement.
-A positive velocity represents protrusion growth in the direction of the leading edge, and a negative velocity represents movment in the direction opposite of the leading edge.
+Velocity versus time plots were generated to describe protrusion dynamics and then integrated to determine net protusion displacement.
+A positive velocity represents protrusion growth in the direction of the leading edge, and a negative velocity represents movement in the direction opposite of the leading edge.

-Chemotaxis Assay
+Chemotaxis assay

-U373 cells were seeded into the narrow (1000 x 2000 x 70 $\mu$ m) channel of a tissue culture treated $\mu$ -slide chemotaxis chamber (Ibidi, 80326).
-After an overnight incubation, the chemotaxis chamber was filled with DMEM containing 20 ng/ml EGF (R&D Systems, 236-EG-01M).
-The observation area within the channel was imaged by phase-contrast microscopy via a 10X objective.
-Images were captured every 10 min for 16 h, and cell migration tracks between 4 and 16 h were analyzed with ImageJ using a manual tracking plugin and with the Chemotaxis and Migration Tool (Ibidi).
+U373 cells were seeded into the narrow $(1,000\times2,000\times70~\mu m)$ channel of a tissue culture-treated μ -slide chemotaxis chamber (Ibidi, 80326).
+After an overnight incubation, the chemotaxis chamber was filled with DMEM containing 20 ng/mL EGF (R&D Systems, 236-EG-01M).
+The observation area within the channel was imaged by phase-contrast microscopy via a $10\times$ objective.
+Images were captured every 10 minutes for 16 hours, and cell migration tracks between 4 and 16 hours were analyzed with ImageJ using a manual tracking plugin and with the Chemotaxis and Migration Tool (Ibidi).